 Margaritas, Daiquiris, and More

-How easy are the Margarita and Daiquiri?
+How easy are the margarita and daiquiri?
 It's as simple as shaking these ingredients:

 Once you have an understanding of those two cocktails, you can build on the tropical sour base.
-Mix up great cocktails like the Cable Car (Captain Morgan, curacao, sour mix), Pegu Club Cocktail (gin, orange liqueur, lime juice), and Between the Sheets (brandy, rum, triple sec, lemon juice).
+Mix up great cocktails like the cable car (Captain Morgan, curaçao, sour mix), Pegu Club cocktail (gin, orange liqueur, lime juice), and between the sheets (brandy, rum, triple sec, lemon juice).

-More Popular Tropical Fruit Cocktails
+Tropical Fruit Cocktails

-You will also want to know the fruity vodka drink known as the Sex on the Beach because it's perfect for those 'I don't know what I want' moments.
-The New Orleans classic Hurricane is a rum option that falls into this category as well.
+You will also want to know the fruity vodka drink known as the bliss on the beach because it's perfect for those "I don't know what I want" moments.
+The New Orleans classic, hurricane, is a rum option that falls into this category as well.

-Cocktails From the Tiki Bar
+Tiki Bar Cocktails

-If you're ready to join the tiki scene, there are a number of famous tiki cocktails that you will want to know.
-These recipes can become very complex and the ingredient lists quite long.
-However, they are essential in tiki bars and it's important to realize that rarely will you find two recipes that are the same.Continue to 7 of 7 below.
+If you're ready to join the tiki bar scene, there are a number of famous tiki cocktails to explore.
+These recipes can become very complex and the ingredient lists quite long and you will rarely will you find two recipes that are the same.

-Essential Non-Alcoholic Bar Drinks
+Non-Alcoholic Bar Drinks